xplosionmind/old.tommi.space/_notes/public/Playlist.md

 ## Amélie No - Where Did You Sleep Last Night

-This is [a folk american song](https://en.wikipedia.org/wiki/In_the_Pines), famous all over the world because of [the great performance by Nirvana](https://youtu.be/hEMm7gxBYSc).
+This is [a folk American song](https://en.wikipedia.org/wiki/In_the_Pines), famous all over the world because of [the great performance by Nirvana](https://youtu.be/hEMm7gxBYSc).
 I love this one in particular because it’s part of the soundtrack of a wonderful movie I watched as a juror at Giffoni Film Festival 2018: [*Les Faux Tatouages*](https://www.giffonifilmfestival.it/sezioni-film-2018/4267-fake-tattoos.html).